Whose Problem is The Drug and Homelessness Issue to Solve? Taunton, MA

 “A lot of shelters are dry shelters, meaning people who go there cannot use drugs, and if you are addicted to heroin or fentanyl, you need drugs constantly.” so people can’t access homeless shelters because of their addiction, “said Keenan.

-“[They need] a structure that acknowledges their addiction… And in those types of shelters, [there has to be] access to services so that when people are there, [they] have people that are ready to move them into treatment and recovery, and make sure that they’re aware of the various programs that are available.
+“[They need] a structure that acknowledges their addiction… And in those types of shelters, [there has to be] access to services so that when people are there, [they] have people that are ready to move them into treatment and recovery, and make sure that they’re aware of the various available programs.

 Rep. Lindsay Sabadosa, D-Northampton, who has been outspoken about homelessness in western Massachusetts, agrees that dry shelters impede efforts to resolve the housing situation.
 She feels that individualized assistance for transitional housing would be more effective.

-“The issue is hard because every individual is extremely different and needs a really personalized pathway,” said Sabadosa.
-“I’m a huge proponent of moving away from the traditional shelter model to[to] something that is more personalized for people because I think we have spent a lot of time just kind of putting band-aids on things and not really addressing the underlying issues.”
+“The issue is hard because every individual is extremely different and needs a personalized pathway,” said Sabadosa.
+“I’m a huge proponent of moving away from the traditional shelter model to[to] something more personalized for people because I think we have spent a lot of time just kind of putting band-aids on things and not addressing the underlying issues.”

 Sabadosa agrees with her colleagues that the state should be accountable for addressing its drug and homelessness crises, particularly given the associated expenses.